The late Frank Ackerman was a Senior Economist at Synapse Energy Economics.

 After receiving a Ph.D. in economics from Harvard University, Dr. Ackerman began his career as a founder and editor of Dollars & Sense magazine, writing monthly commentaries on the state of the U.S. economy.
 He subsequently taught economics at the University of Massachusetts.
 At Tellus Institute from 1985 to 1995, he was frequently an expert witness on energy regulation; he was also one of the developers of a Third World energy planning model, which he used in Brazil and Zambia.
 Other work at Tellus included economic analysis of solid waste planning options for state agencies, for New York City and other municipalities, and for international agencies.
 Dr. Ackerman was the principal investigator for Tellus Institute's widely cited life cycle analysis of the comparative environmental impacts of packaging materials.

 His books include “Priceless: On Knowing the Price of Everything and the Value of Nothing,” a critique of cost-benefit analysis and its abuse in US environmental policy, and “Poisoned for Pennies: The Economics of Toxics and Precaution” (Island Press), and “Can We Afford the Future?
 Economics for a Warming World” (Zed Books).
-He has written numerous academic and popular articles, and has directed policy reports for clients ranging from Greenpeace to the European Parliament.
-Since 2007, he has worked jointly with two institutes at Tufts University, the Global Development and Environment Institute (GDAE) and the Stockholm Environment Institute US Center (SEI-US), leading their joint research on climate economics.
+He wrote numerous academic and popular articles, and directed policy reports for clients ranging from Greenpeace to the European Parliament.
+He worked jointly with two institutes at Tufts University, the Global Development and Environment Institute (GDAE) and the Stockholm Environment Institute US Center (SEI-US), leading their joint research on climate economics.

-Ackerman’s recent publications include extensive research on modeling the economic issues associated with climate change, in articles such as Inside the Integrated Assessment Models: Four Issues in Climate Economics, in Climate and Development, with Elizabeth Stanton and Sivan Kartha, and Limitations of Integrated Assessment Models of Climate Change, in Climactic Change, with Stephen DeCanio, Richard Howarth, and Kristen Sheeran.
-He recently testified before the House Committee on Energy and Commerce on “The Costs of Inaction” during a hearing for the Waxman-Markey bill.
+Ackerman’s publications include extensive research on modeling the economic issues associated with climate change, in articles such as Inside the Integrated Assessment Models: Four Issues in Climate Economics, in Climate and Development, with Elizabeth Stanton and Sivan Kartha, and Limitations of Integrated Assessment Models of Climate Change, in Climactic Change, with Stephen DeCanio, Richard Howarth, and Kristen Sheeran.

-Ackerman's concerns and commitments extend beyond his professional focus on the environment.
-His public speaking in the Boston area includes remarks in opposition to the war in Iraq, and in support of the (successful) Tufts University "Justice for Janitors" campaign.
-He is the father of two wonderful daughters, and he plays the trumpet in the Second Line Social Aid and Pleasure Society Brass Band, an amateur New Orleans-style band in the Boston area.
+Ackerman's concerns and commitments extended beyond his professional focus on the environment.
+His public speaking in the Boston area included remarks in opposition to the war in Iraq, and in support of the (successful) Tufts University "Justice for Janitors" campaign.
+He was the father of two daughters, and he played the trumpet in the Second Line Social Aid and Pleasure Society Brass Band, an amateur New Orleans-style band in the Boston area.